 Sabian 10” SBR Splash

-Some people spend twenty bucks on a new pair of sticks, so many people are understandably dubious when they hear you can get a quality cymbal for just a couple bucks more.
+Some people spend more on a new pair of sticks, so many people are understandably dubious when they hear you can get a quality cymbal for just a couple bucks more.
 That’s just what Sabian delivers, though, with their 10” SBR splash.
 It has a pure brass sound that’s tight and bright, with a hammered surface that has a smooth natural finish.

 It’s perfect for punchy accents, with a crisp and powerful response.
 This is an excellent choice for a beginner kit, not just because of its value but also because it’s very durable, giving you a consistent sound even after lots of use.
 The versatile sound also makes it great for young players, working with them as they experiment with different styles.